 Now we will discuss the technical difference between REST and gRPC.

-The message format used by REST is mostly JSON (sometimes XML format), which is a more readable form and easier to handle.
+The message format used by REST is mostly JSON (sometimes XML structure), which is a more readable form and easier to handle.
 You will not have to worry about the schema in Rest.
 On the other hand, gRPC uses a protocol buffer to serialize data.
 The compressed form is lighter and faster to travel with.
-It is in binary format, so it serializes and deserializes data to transmit it.
+It is in a binary structure, so it serializes and deserializes data to transmit it.

-The Rest API usually uses HTTP 1.1 as its protocol, whereas gRPC uses HTTP 2 as its protocol underhood.
-The Rest API can still use HTTP 2 but is still limited because of the request-response mechanism. gRPC uses HTTP 2 and takes advantage of HTTP 2 support for both client-response and bidirectional communication.
+The Rest API usually makes use of HTTP 1.1 as its protocol, whereas gRPC is based on HTTP 2 as its protocol.
+The Rest APIs can still make use of HTTP 2 but are still limited because of the request-response mechanism. gRPC APIs use HTTP 2 and take advantage of HTTP 2 support for both client-response and bidirectional communication.
 This is another aspect that makes gRPC performance better than REST.
-It can manage unidirectional requests like HTTP 1.1 and bidirectional requests simultaneously like HTTP 2.
+It can manage unidirectional requests like HTTP 1.1 and bidirectional requests simultaneously like HTTP 2.0.

-gRPC’s low latency and high speed in communication make it useful for connecting to systems that consist of lightweight microservices architecture, which increases message transmission efficiency.
+gRPC also has low latency and high speed in communication making it useful for connecting to systems that consist of lightweight microservices architecture, which increases message transmission efficiency.
 In most cases of the network, latency REST takes 25ms, whereas gRPC latency is far less than REST.

 Rest has a maximum payload limit of 45MB when sending outgoing messages, whereas gRPC doesn’t have any limit, meaning your outgoing message can be as heavy as you want.

-In terms of security, Rest will lag as it uses HTTP 1.1 and JSON format, which is easy to decrypt and access.
-On the other hand, gRPC uses HTTP 2, which is far more secure, and uses protobuf, which is in binary format and hard to decrypt.
+In terms of security, Rest will lag as it makes use of HTTP 1.1 protocol and JSON structure, which is easy to decrypt and access.
+On the other hand, gRPC API makes use of HTTP 2, which is far more secure, and uses protobuf, which is in binary structure and hard to decrypt.

-Here again, gRPC wins, as it offers 10x more speed than Rest, and it is for the same reason, using HTTP 2 as the protocol and protobuf as the message format.
+Here again, gRPC API wins, as it offers 10x more speed than Rest APIs, and it is for the same reason, using HTTP 2 as the protocol and protobuf as the message format.

 The code generation function